azist/azos/src/testing/TestBusinessLogic/WaveTestSite/Controllers/Tester.md

 This content comes from a markdown file which is inlined as embedded resource next to the controller class.
 The file needs to be called the same name as the controller class type, and must be in the same folder/namespace.

+This paragraph contains sentences made up of multiple words which can span many lines and these words will be glued together as-if written with spaces between them!

 This is yet another paragraph which is far down the line.
 See the `{@Person}` type for more details

 The List Of API endpoints follows.
 ## Endpoints